neuropoly/modular_optuna_ml/README.md

    * `conda activate modular_optuna_ml`
    * `mamba activate modular_optuna_ml`
 4. Done!

-5. This only sets up the tool to be run; you will still need to create the configuration files for the analyses you want to run (see `testing` for an example).
+NOTE: This only sets up the tool to be run; you will still need to create the configuration files for the analyses you want to run (see the `testing` directory for some examples).

 ## Running the Program